 Who is this product for?

 If you are a traveller, enjoy outdoor pursuits or have a job which means you’re out and about a lot, the Lifeproof FRĒ phone case is invaluable.
 Since first sticking it on my phone, it has been subjected to all manner of muck, water and droppage, and has survived heartily.
 It doesn’t matter how careful you are, sometimes accidents happen – and Lifeproof cases are there to protect your devices from these instances.
 It’s an awesome case and a great company – they also give you a one-year warranty on their products.
-Another bonus is the case works brilliantly with the QUADLOCK universal adapter and bike mount for the ultimate in bike touring adventure gear.
+Another bonus is the case works brilliantly with the and for the ultimate in bike touring adventure gear.
 (Lifeproof have their own bike mount, but I haven’t tried that).
 These two products combined have me pedalling all over the world, safe in the knowledge that my technology is secure.
 With phones costing more than computers nowadays, I can’t recommend Lifeproof’s protection highly enough.
 After all – what price is piece of mind?

 You may also like…